L'Antoinette Stines: Career

 Stines is also an actor, known for Luke Cage (2018), a Netflix series based on a Marvel Comics character, and Dancehall Is Us (2016).
 Dancehall Is Us is a 20-minute documentary about the culture of dance and musical traditions of Jamaica director and written by Egor Papulov.
 The film is a study of the nature of style dancehall, roots, street culture and style of life of the citizens brings the viewer to understand the country as a whole.
 The film is, in a sense, a portrait of Jamaica today.
-Dancehall Is Us has won the following awards: Best Shot at the Bellingham Music Film Festival (2016), Best Documentary at the Portobello Film Festival, Best Short at Rubber International Festival of Music on Cinema, Winner of Best Editing of a Documentary Award at TTMFF To Tylko Montaz Film Festival (2016) and Best International Short Documentary at Film Internacional de Cortometrajes Libelula Dorado and has been nominated for many others.
+Dancehall Is Us has won the following awards: Best Shot at the Bellingham Music Film Festival (2016), Best Documentary at the Portobello Film Festival, Best Short at Rubber International Festival of Music on Cinema, Winner of Best Editing of a Documentary Award at TTMFF To Tylko Montaz Film Festival (2016) and Best International Short Documentary at Film Internacional de Cortometrajes Libelula Dorado and has been nominated for many others.Stines was the choreographer for the iconic Jamican film "Dancehall Queen" (1997) And was also the choreographer for the film "baby mother" produced in England.

 L'Antech

-L'Antech is the first Anglo Caribbean Modern Contemporary (CARIMOD) dance training procedure.
-L'Antech is an eclectic Caribbean contemporary technique that synthesizes African influences, Caribbean folklore, and is dominated by Jamaican Afro-Caribbean forms.
-It is constructed to train dancers through an embodies remembering of the Caribbean's integral ancestral lineages such as European, Asian and the dominantly African.
-L'Antech is a dance technique that like patois is a product of creolization using a process introduced herein as synerbridging.
-Stines describes L'Antech explaining that, "The dominant retention among the majority of people of the Caribbean is African and this is represented from the waist down in L'Antech.
-Asia takes care of the arms and the feet while Europe is represented in the forms of classical ballet," reported by the Jamaica Observer.
+L'Antech is the shortened word L'Anyah CARIMOD Technique.
+Included in L'Antech is Kumina, Bruckins, Nyahbinghi, Arara, Bambosh, Classical Ballete and Daaance-all to name a few.
+In L'Antech, Daaance becomes a viable tool enabling reconstruction, nation building and understanding of identity specificity.